emilybrooks/emilybrooks.github.io/tms.md

 if it's below 40%:
 magic mirror before excellus' turn

-kiria shouldn't have trouble staying alive in this fight

 --------------------------------------------------

-final farm:
-fight an enemy and spam rakunda, sexy dance, and makajamaon to master everyone's weapon
+Take the lift back down
+Go down the ladder
+Take the block back to the entrance
+Take the block on the left

+Fight the enemy
+-	Itsuki rakunda
+	Tsubasa sexy dance
+	Kiria makajamaon

+- Itsuki should master exalted falchion +1
+- Tsubasa should master karura
+- Kiria should master the mjolnir
-make sure to get parasite sucker if you don't have one
+- make sure to get parasite sucker if you don't have one

-kiria needs naga, would be nice to get true casting and hygieia's protection

-tsubasa needs prayer

-you can use all the skill books after learning the first skill on karura+1

-use 2 magic tomes on kiria

-itsuki ideally gets fighting spirit

-Before medeus:
-Restock at hee ho mart

-		5 Amrita shower
-		5 dekunda stones
-		5 tarukaja stones
-		5 rakukaja stones
-		energy drinks (max amount)
-		revival curry (max amount)
+Traport

+##    Bloom Palace

+Carnage:

+		Tsubasa Karura+1

 Coordinate:
+Kiria:

+		Asclepius

+##    Illusory Area of Memories

+Fight the first enemy
+- Auto so that tsubasa and kiria attack
+- Smoke machine

+Items:

+		Skill Book on Tsubasa
+		2 Magic Tomes on Itsuki

+Repeat running away from the encounter and using the skill book until tsubasa masters the karura +1

+Note: If you for some reason don't have enough skill books, you can just have tsubasa use sexy dance on this encounter, it's not worth finding a 5 encounter

+Traport

+##    Hee Ho Mart

+Buy:

+		Amrita Showers (10 Total)
+		Dekunda Stones (5 Total)
+		Tarukaja Stones (5 Total)
+		rakukaja Stones (5 Total)
+		Energy Drinks (Max Amount)
+		Fresh Spicy Curry (Max Amount)

+Coordinate:

 		Tsubasa Gradivus
 		Kiria Mjolnir
 		Yashiro Trickster

 Artist:

 		Move tsubasa's healing skills close together
 		Move kiria's naga and concentrate next to each other

 --------------------------------------------------
 ### Medeus (Phase 1)
 20000HP Lv.
 61

-Itsuki Exhalted Fachion+1, Trickster
+Itsuki Exalted Fachion+1, Trickster
 Tsubasa Gradivus, Pegasus Earrings
 Kiria Mjolnir, Trickster
 Yashiro Murasame, Trickster